SpinningKids/minifmod/README.md

 - The format of xmeffects.h isn't changed, but it's part of the minixm library.

 ## Revision History

+### Version 2.1.0 (2025/08/24 Pan/SK)

+- Linux support added!
+    - I'm not happy with it, the interface is clunky, but we have something.

+- Removed unnecessary modern C++ (std::function), removed warnings, code cleanup

+- Update to min cmake 3.10 (required for compatibility with cmake 4+)

 ### Version 2.0.0 (2024/07/16 Pan/SK)